Inverse sampling intensity weighting for preferential sampling adjustment: Model-based geostatistics

 where $\Sigma_n$ is the covariance matrix with $ij$th entry equal to $C_\theta(\lVert\textbf{x}_i- \textbf{x}_j\rVert)$.
 Estimation proceeds by optimization of the likelihood with respect to the parameter vector $\boldsymbol{\psi}$.

-Justification for geostatistical inference via the MLE derives from spatial large sample theory.
-Two main frameworks have dominated asymptotics for geostatistical estimators: increasing domain asymptotics, and fixed domain (or infill) asymptotics. {\em Increasing domain asymptotics} assume that as $n\to\infty$, the study region $\mathcal{D}$ expands, ensuring a minimum separation distance between observation locations and a fixed density of observations per unit area. {\em Fixed domain asymptotics}, on the other hand, keep $\mathcal{D}$ fixed while increasing $n$, leading to a growing observation density and vanishing minimum distance between observations (i.e., observations occur closer together as the sample size increases within the fixed study area).

-Under increasing domain asymptotics, the MLE for $\boldsymbol{\psi}$ is consistent and asymptotically normal (AN) \citep{mardia_maximum_1984, bachoc_asymptotic_2014, bachoc_asymptotic_2020}.
-Results are more challenging under fixed domain asymptotics due to the inclusion of increasingly close observations of a spatially correlated process.
-Specifically, for a Mat\'ern Gaussian process with known $\nu$, only a subcomponent of the covariance parameters known as the \textit{microergodic} parameter is consistently estimable and asymptotically normal \citep{zhang_inconsistent_2004, kaufman_role_2013}.
-We refer to this parameter as $\kappa$, given by $\sigma^2 / \phi^{2\nu}$ for Mat\'ern covariance functions.
-The nugget $\tau^2$ is also estimable \citep{tang_identifiability_2021} while the variance $\sigma^2$ and range $\phi$ are not \citep{zhang_inconsistent_2004}.
-Although the smoothness parameter $\nu$ is theoretically estimable, it is numerically challenging to estimate and is conventionally treated as fixed \citep{loh_fixed-domain_2021}.
-Fixed effect coefficients in the mean are typically non-estimable \citep{wang_prediction_2020}, except under specific smoothness conditions on the covariates \citep{yu_parametric_2022, bolin_spatial_2024, gilbert_consistency_2024}.

 The main drawback for practical use of the MLE is its computational burden.
 Evaluating the likelihood requires an inversion of the covariance matrix, which has $O(n^{3})$ time and $O(n^2)$ space complexity making it infeasible for applications for moderately sized $n$.
 Recent advancement in modern spatial statistics has focused on GP parameter estimation using approximations which massively reduce computational burden in exchange for marginal decreases in efficiency.
-We explore composite likelihood and the Vecchia approximation, two approaches which have been widely adopted in geostatistics and are particularly conducive to weighting.
+In the next section, we discuss the Vecchia approximation, one such alternative likelihood approach that achieves high computational and statistical efficiency.